massif-py/Black-Hat-Python/README.md

 This repository contains the exercises from the book Black Hat Python, written by Justin Seitz and Tim Arnold.

 1. TCP Client.
+2. UDP Client.
-2. TCP Server.
+3. TCP Server.
-3. Netcat.
+4. Netcat.